lshepard/LegoGPT/README.md

 into instructional format.
 We used Hugging Face [TRL](https://huggingface.co/docs/trl/index) with [Accelerate](https://huggingface.co/docs/accelerate/index) for fine-tuning.

-To replicate the fine-tuning process, follow these instructions:
+To replicate the fine-tuning process, first install additional Python dependencies with `uv sync --extra finetuning`.
+Then, follow these instructions:

 1. Prepare the LEGO dataset for fine-tuning with
    `uv run prepare_finetuning_dataset --input_path AvaLovelace/StableText2Lego --output_path [FINETUNING_DATASET_PATH]`.